 This information comes from the Oregon Department of Transportation’s Transportation Development Division – 2012 Oregon Traffic Crash Summary.
 You can also get a breakdown of traffic accident statistics on our Oregon auto accident statistics infographic.

 Paulson Coletti represents auto accident victims throughout Oregon and Washington.
-If you were involved in a serious crash through no fault of your own, contact us today to learn how we might be able to help you recover compensation.
+If you were involved in a serious crash through no fault of your own, contact our Portland personal injury attorneys today to learn how we might be able to help you recover compensation.

 Call us at (503) 226-6361 or fill out a free online consultation form.